MarcoAntonioMartins/FindTheInvisibleCapybara/README.md

 # Find The Invisible Capybara
 # Introduction
-This game is an own version of https://findtheinvisiblecow.com/, game reels a friend sent me on instagram.
+This game is an own version of https://findtheinvisiblecow.com/, a friend sent a reels of the game on instagram.

 This project is for study purposes and fun, enjoy 😊